Society for Social Responsibility in Science records

 Otto Theodor Benfey (1925-) was born in Germany, received his B.S. from London University in chemistry in 1945 and a Ph.D. in 1947.
 He was a post-doc fellow at Columbia University in 1947.
 He came to Haverford College as an assistant professor in 1948.
 He served as president from 1952 to 1953, as well as librarian and delegate at large in the SSRS.
 Benfry was a member of the Society of Friends.

 Theodore Brinton Hetzel (1906-1990) was born in Germantown, Pennsylvania and attended Haverford College, graduating Phi Beta Kappa in 1928.
 He completed graduate studies in mechanical engineering at the University of Pennsylvania, the Technical University of Munich (Germany), and Penn State University.
 He returned to Haverford College in 1936 as a member of the faculty and later chair of the Department of Engineering, remaining on the faculty until 1972.
 Hetzel served on the Indian Committees of the American Friends Service Committee and Philadelphia Yearly Meeting.
-Adopted by the Seneca Indians, he was given the Indian name “Our friend.”
+Adopted by the Seneca Nation of Indians, he was given the Seneca name Ong Gwa Dao, meaning “our friend.”

 (Information from internal evidence, from the T.B.
 Hetzel papers and from the July 27, 2007 letter and August 11, 2007 email of Franklin Miller (in box 1 of collection)).